Krazete/sgmcard/README.md

 A tool for creating custom Skullgirls Mobile fighter cards.
 It performs best in Google Chrome and works in Safari both on desktop and on mobile devices.
-I have not tested the website in any other browser.
+It should also work for Firefox, but I have not tested the website in any other browser.

 <img src="sample.png">